 How can I get a metronome ?

 We have a limited number of clip on metronomes available.
-The cost is 15 euro and we can post them in Ireland or you can collect at our classes.
-Contact us to get your metronome.
+The cost is 20 euro and we can post them in Ireland or you can collect at our classes.

 Tips for using the metronome

 - Try to avoid focusing on hitting the ground with every step.
-That just makes you more heavy on your feet.
+That just makes you heavier on your feet.
 Every time the metronome beats lift a foot off the ground.

 - If you find it too confusing to focus on the legs, think of the arms instead.
 Everytime the metronome beeps elbow back behind you.

 - Use the headphone socket, but only put in one ear so you can still be aware of your surroundings for safety.